twgallo13/ROPI-V2.1/HOMER_LP-1.4.0_HES.md

 2. The frontend defensive fixes in `useProduct.ts` and `ProductAttributesTab.tsx` ensure backward compatibility with legacy data that may have string values for multiSelect fields.

 3. The `import-corrections.json` file is source-controlled and auditable, making typo corrections explicit and traceable.

+4. The `class` field canonicalized "Sandle" → "Casual" per import-corrections.json mapping.
+Note: The original LP mentioned "Sandals" but the actual correction table maps to "Casual" as the registry-allowed value for mistyped "Sandle" entries.

+---

+## Final Status

+**VERIFIED SUCCESS**

+All acceptance criteria have been met:
+- Firestore document 211737-90h1-8 contains canonicalized attribute values
+- MultiSelect fields (website, material) are stored as arrays
+- Unit tests cover canonicalization and type conversion cases
+- Staging deployment successful
+- Product Editor page accessible at staging URL

 ---